Knowledge base

 3. Active users

-This screen displays the recently opened sessions (or filtered period) by the users of your kDrive and their operating system.
+This screen shows the sessions recently opened (or over the filtered period) by the users of your kDrive and their operating system.

 4. Connected devices

-This screen details the operating systems of devices connected to your kDrive with their percentage representation: Windows X% (X devices); same for macOS, Linux, Android etc.
+This screen details the operating systems of the devices connected to your kDrive with their percentage representation: Windows X% (X devices); same for macOS, Linux, Android, etc.

-If you have any doubt about who did what in your shared space, file update, move to trash, etc., this screen allows you to know minute by minute what happened.
+If you have any doubt about who did what on your shared space, file update, move to the trash, etc., this screen allows you to know minute by minute what happened.

 Create an activity report

-With this information, it is possible to create activity reports using the ad hoc link at the top of the table, covering one or more users and focusing on one or more actions.
-You will receive this report by email within a few minutes and can download it in CSV format.
-Note that the times mentioned may be in UTC 0 format.
+With this information, it is possible to create activity reports thanks to the ad hoc link at the top of the table, covering one or more users and focused on one or more actions.
+You receive this report by email within a few minutes and can download it in CSV format.
+Note that the hours mentioned may be in UTC 0 format.

 Preamble